N1nDr0id/FuserCustomSongManager/README.md

 # Fuser Custom Song Manager
 An all-in-one custom song manager for Fuser.

 More info to be added here soon!

+### Instructions
+To run this program, downloaded the latest release from the Releases section, then unzip into a folder and run "Fuser Custom Song Manager.exe".

+You can also choose to download the latest executable within the dist folder.
+NOTE: this version is typically in development and may not be ready for use.

 ### Building
 To build the application, you need PyInstaller downloaded.
 Then:

 ```shell
 pyinstaller manager.py --onefile --windowed --icon=gui_icons/program_icon.ico --name="Fuser Custom Song Manager"